richiebono/posts-api/README.md

 # NestJSApiJsonPlaceHolderUsingJWT

-An API to consume JSON Place Holder using REST API concepts in seconds with NestJS 9.x and Passport Auth JWT System:
+An API to consume JSON Place Holder using REST API concepts in seconds with NestJS 9.x and Passport Auth JWT System and Rate Limit.

 ## Installation